 You will soon be able to sign in to your banking app in the UK using Apple’s TouchID, as the Royal Bank of Scotland has announced that its apps will allow customers to sign in using their fingerprint.

-RBS and NatWest, which are part of the same company will be updating their mobile banking applications to allow you to sign in using Apple’s TouchID.
+RBS and NatWest, which are part of the same company, will be updating their mobile banking applications to allow you to sign in using Apple’s TouchID.

 The new fingerprint service on their banking applications will be available to 880,000 of their customers who are already using compatible iPhones and also their mobile banking apps.
+This move is part of a broader trend towards biometric authentication, which is considered more secure than traditional passwords.
+Fingerprints are unique to each individual, making it extremely difficult for unauthorized users to gain access.

 We suspect that more banks in the UK will start to use Apple’s TouchID as a form of identification when a customer signs into their mobile banking applications.
+This trend is not limited to the UK; banks worldwide are exploring biometric authentication methods, including facial recognition and voice recognition, to enhance security and user experience.

-Source Reuters
+Source

 Latest Geeky Gadgets Deals